 First, a veteran completes the eligibility survey found on our website.
 If all requirements are met, they will receive the full veteran application.
 The application consists of general information about their needs, living and work situation, and medical information from both physician and mental health provider.
 Once the application is completed and given to Believet™, Believet™’s Admissions Committee of professionals will evaluate the application.
 Either an in-person, or over the phone interview will be conducted.
 Once accepted into the program, Believet™ will schedule a date for initial training.

 How long does it take to get a service dog?

-You must complete a minimum of 120 hours of training with BelieVet™ trainers.
-It will depend on how often you can come in for training, how long you stay for training, and how well you utilize that time in the training room.
-It also depends on 1) if we have a dog suitable for you at the time you start training; 2) how much time the dog needs for training to learn the service skills you require; 3) how skilled of a handler the veteran is.
+Veterans must complete a minimum of 120 hours of training with Believet™ trainers.
+It will depend on how often the veteran can come in for training, how long they stay for training, and how well they utilize that time in the training room.
+It also depends on 1) if we have a dog suitable for the veteran at the time you start training; 2) how much time the dog needs for training to learn the service skills the veteran requires; 3) how skilled of a handler the veteran is.

 Can you train my dog to be a service dog?

 Generally no, but if the dog is older than 6 months old and younger than 2 year of age, we will evaluate your dog for suitability as a prospective service dog.
 We are willing to train veteran owned dogs when appropriate.

 Our trainers are very good at matching veterans to service dogs and they make every effort to make the best possible handler/dog team based on their expert judgment and experience.
 In most cases, the personality of the dog matches the personality of the veteran and possesses the qualities that are beneficial to providing the services that the veteran needs from the dog.

 Do you have a wait list?